cosmos/cosmos-sdk/x/staking/spec/09_client.md

 #### redelegations-from

-The `redelegations-from` command allow user to query delegations that are redelegating _from_ a validator.
+The `redelegations-from` command allows users to query delegations that are redelegating _from_ a validator.

 Usage: